bangbangsoftware/tamarin/README.md

 **Features**

 Using git log, could track where bugs appear, could cost a project based on stake holder value and time of project.
 Code coverage warnings, code review warnings, benchmark warnings, security and linting warnings.

+**Architecture**
+Can rsjx subscribe to an rss feed, perhaps the architecture should be sub/pub model for all state that is being displayed.
+As githubs gives out atom feeds like: https://github.com/hss-dev/ngQuill/commits/master.atom